-Board oversight of algorithmic risk has been added to your bookmarks.
+Board oversight of algorithmic risk has been saved

 Board oversight of algorithmic risk

 As published in 'NACD Directorship' magazine, November/December 2017

 Directors have long had oversight responsibility for risk, including risks from emerging technologies.
 One such risk that has not received much attention to date—other than specific focus on predictive models—is algorithmic risk.
 Intelligent algorithms offer many potential benefits.
 However, these benefits could be diminished or completely negated by risks associated with the use of algorithms—risks that are likely to grow unless organizations develop processes to address algorithmic risk, including an appropriate level of board oversight.